 The demon jerked, turned with lightning fast action and roughly grabbed a shocked Sam, shoving his back into the tree and laying a flat hand just over Sam's heart.

 The fingers dug into Sam's chest and he looked down a mixture of confusion and fear.
 The hand jerked and electric like pain fired through his body and he grunted a sharp cry.
-His heart siezing and his chest unable to draw a breath, the hand jerked again and Sam found himself lifted, back against the tree and the intensity only increased.
+His heart seizing in his chest made it unable to draw a breath, the hand jerked again and Sam found himself lifted, back against the tree and the intensity only increased.

 "AH!"
 Sam's eyes slammed shut.
-His head thrown back as he choked to hold shout back.
+His head thrown back as he choked to hold the shout back.